Labour Party (Ireland): Rabbitte as leader 2002 to 2007

-Gilmore as leader '07 to 2014
+2007 to 2016

 Initial surge of support

 Following the onset of the post-2008 Irish economic downturn, Labour's political fortunes began to alter rapidly.
 At the local elections of 5 June 2009, the Labour Party added 31 new councillors to their tally and performed particularly well in the Dublin region.
 At the 2009 European Parliament election held on the same day, the Labour Party increased its number of seats from one to three, retaining the seat of Proinsias De Rossa in the Dublin constituency, while gaining seats in the East constituency with Nessa Childers, and in the South constituency with Alan Kelly.
 It was the first time since the 1979 European Parliament Elections that Labour had equalled the number of seats held in Europe by either Fianna Fáil or Fine Gael.

 On 11 June 2010, a poll by MRBI was published in The Irish Times which, for the first time in the history of the state, showed the Labour Party as the most popular, at 32%, ahead of Fine Gael at 28% and Fianna Fáil at 17%.
 Eamon Gilmore's approval ratings were also the highest of any Dáil leader, standing at 46%.